 “I started praying.
 She coded again.
 They did CPR, all of the things, for about 30 to 40 minutes,” Hamsmith said.
 “I had never prayed so hard in my life or begged God like that. ...

 Finding purpose in tragedy

 Hamsmith said she wants Reese’s story to be shared so that other parents understand the dangers of button batteries.
 Ultimately, she said she hopes manufacturers will start making safer batteries and that Congress will address it.

 “The button batteries that are the most dangerous are typically the ones that are about the size of a nickel or a quarter,” the doctor explained.
 “Those are the ones that I think shouldn't be made.”

 The battery industry has introduced new safety measures in recent years.
 Duracell, for instance, added a bitter-tasting coating to its lithium coin batteries to help deter accidental ingestions.

-“Kids are dying,” she said.
+“Kids are dying,” Hamsmith said.
 “We’ve got to do everything we can to get this information to parents and put pressure on the industry to make changes to protect the kids.”

-Hamsmith said she is launching an organization called "Reese's Purpose" to advocate for safer batteries and will continue to update people about the group's progress on the "Pray for Reese Hamsmith" Facebook page.
+Hamsmith has launched an organization called "Reese's Purpose" to advocate for safer batteries and will continue to update people about the group's progress on Reese's Facebook page.
 She said it feels like a fitting way to remember her larger-than-life daughter.